 As you learn more about putting a wood stain finish on your wood project it becomes obvious to remove any excess wood stain.
 Let’s look at why you can potentially put too much wood stain and what is the outcome if you experience it.
 You may be surprised at the answer.

-Usually if you leave too much stain on your wood piece and allow to dry it will cause a peeling affect.
-This peeling affect will be visible when you allow the top coat sealer to dry.
-The reason for this is the top coat sealer will not be able to bond to the wood and will bond to the excess pool of the wood stain.
+Usually, if you leave too much stain on your wood piece and allow it to dry it will cause a peeling effect.
+This peeling effect will be visible when you allow the topcoat sealer to dry.
+The reason for this is the topcoat sealer will not be able to bond to the wood and will bond to the excess pool of the wood stain.

-This is not the best case scenario and will create a mess when you look at the final product.
-The best method is to wipe the excess wood stain while you are staining to avoid any potential problems with you top coat sealer.
+This is not the best-case scenario and will create a mess when you look at the final product.
+The best method is to wipe the excess wood stain while you are straining to avoid any potential problems with your topcoat sealer.

 Can You Stain Over Stain?

 Can You Stain Over Stain – In general, yes you can.
 You can stain over stain if you are going to a darker stain with little to no concerns.
 As mentioned above, the stain is basically a paint that is absorbed by the wood you are applying to.
 So if you are going darker yes you can stain over stain after prepping the surface with light sanding to remove any coatings and create the best surface to accept a new stain.